 - Add the sauce.
 Pour the entire bottle of Parmesan garlic sauce over the chicken.

 - Add the cheese.
 Add cream cheese, Parmesan cheese, and chicken broth to the crockpot.
+(Expert tip: Bring your cream cheese to room temperature prior to using it to help prevent it from curdling in the sauce.)

 - Cook.
 Let your slow cooker do its thing.
 Cover and cook on low for 3-4 hours or on high for 2-3 hours.